-Table 3-1 Description of proposal Aspect Detailed description 1 Proposal description The proposal includes the construction and operation of wastewater mains, including gravity carriers (GC) and pressure mains (PM), and two new pumping stations along Thompsons Creek (TC) and South Creek (SC).
+Aspect Detailed description Proposal description The proposal includes the construction and operation of wastewater mains, including gravity carriers (GC) and pressure mains (PM), and two new pumping stations along Thompsons Creek (TC) and South Creek (SC).
 TCSC Stage 1 infrastructure is summarised below: Asset Description Thompson Creek Stage 1 TCGC01 2.45 km gravity carrier, ranging in diameter from 1290 mm to 1348 mm.
 Trenchless construction.
 TCGC02 3.8 km gravity carrier, ranging in diameter from 618 mm to 760 mm.
 Trenchless construction.
 TCPM01 3.25 km pressure main, ranging in diameter from 280 mm to 300 mm.
 Open trenching construction, with trenchless creek crossings.
 South Creek Stage 1 SCGC01 2.8 km gravity carrier, ranging in diameter from 225 mm to 450 mm.
 About 2.55 km is proposed to be trenchless construction, including Elizabeth Drive roadway crossing.
 SCPM01 2.2 km 400 mm diameter pressure main.
 Runs from SP1243 to the future AWRC.
 Proposed open trenching construction, with trenchless dual pipeline installation to cross South Creek where the alignment is within the Fleurs Radio Telescope site.
 The Mirvac alternative option would supersede a portion of this alignment, if selected as a preferred alignment option during detailed design.
 Proposed construction method as per SCPM01.

 Aspect Detailed description SP1243 and overflow Planned ultimate pumping station, located at 1669-1723 Elizabeth Drive, Badgerys Creek.
 SP1228 (interim) (site of Stage 2 future ultimate facility, SP1241) and overflow Planned interim pumping station, located at 295 Western Road in the suburb of Kemps Creek.
-These major compone ents are shown in Figure 3-1. locations along the ali ofts, maintenance holes, scour pits and air valves at various gnment.
-The network is designed to connect into the USC expected to be operational and ready to receive flows by the Stage 1.
-Location and land ownership CBD in the suburbs of in the LGA of Liverpoo ed within the SWGA, about 40 km south west of the Sydney of Badgerys Creek, Bradfield, Rossmore, and Kemps Creek, but City Council and Penrith City Council.
-The proposal perty, developer owned land, and council land. be located within within within wis land is currently privately owned.
-A portion of this lot will an access easement established. eth Enterprise Precinct (EEP) and has been selected in ac.
-A portion of this lot will need to be acquired and an Site establishment and access tracks laydown areas, erosic vegetation removal.
-S location, geotechnical construction.
-It may althat may be affected. cludes delineating the construction sites, storage and on and sediment controls, traffic management and ite establishment may also include surveys, service investigations or other investigations required prior to lso include service relocation where services are identified Access to the alignment and construction sites will ng roads and along the proposed construction footprint these will be chosen by approved by Sydney \ cks may be established where necessary.
-The location of by the contractor, in consultation with the landowner(s) and Water's Project Manager as described in the mitigation 6.2.8.
+These major compone ents are shown in Figure 3-1.
+There will be vent shafts, maintenance holes, scour pits and air valves at various locations along the alignment.
+The network is designed to connect into the USC AWRC, the latter is expected to be operational and ready to receive flows by the completion of TCSC Stage 1.
+Location and land ownership The proposal is located within the SWGA, about 40 km south west of the Sydney CBD in the suburbs of Badgerys Creek, Bradfield, Rossmore, and Kemps Creek, in the LGA of Liverpool City Council and Penrith City Council.
+The proposal intersects private property, developer owned land, and council land.
+SP1228 (interim) will be located within Sector and Sector and Sec SP1243 will be located within Mirvac's Elizabe consultation with Mirva access easement esta d within Example 1 , oth Enterprise Precinct (EEP) and has been selected in ac.
+A portion of this lot will need to be acquired and an ablished.
+Site establishment and access tracks Site establishment inclaydown areas, erosio vegetation removal.
+Si location, geotechnical construction.
+It may all that may be affected.
+A generally be via existin (see Figure 3-1). ludes delineating the construction sites, storage and in and sediment controls, traffic management and the establishment may also include surveys, service investigations or other investigations required prior to so include service relocation where services are identified Access to the alignment and construction sites will ing roads and along the proposed construction footprint Temporary access tracting these will be chosen be approved by Sydney we measures in Section 6 completion of construct cks may be established where necessary.
+The location of y the contractor, in consultation with the landowner(s) and Vater's Project Manager as described in the mitigation 5.2.8.
 Temporary access tracks will be removed at the ction.
-New permanent acces ss roads to SP1228 and SP1243 will be required.
+New permanent acces s roads to SP1228 and SP1243 will be required.